zitadel/zitadel/docs/docs/support/software-release-cycles-support.md

 Latest releases will be deployed to the ZITADEL Cloud service.

-Have a look at the latest release [here](https://github.com/zitadel/zitadel/pkgs/container/zitadel/99040301?tag=latest)

 ### Stable

 The "stable" release channel is intended for users seeking a more reliable and production-ready version of the software.